Books are a portable magic

 The illustration number should always appear in two places: the document main text (e.g. see fig. 1) and near the illustration itself (Fig. 1).

 4. Captions provide titles or explanatory notes.
-Every image should has one.
+Every image should have one.

 5. Images must be sent as separate files, the best quality possible.
 Dropbox provides a very convenient way to upload and share multuple files.